rdeville-public-bak/my_programs.dynamic_prompt.bak/CONTRIBUTING.md

       complete description of what you have done.

-For more information, you can check [Developpers Guide][developpers_guide] which provide you a tutorial following in details this workflow.
+For more information, you can check [Developpers Guide][developpers_guide] which provide you guidelines and a tutorial following in details this workflow.
 It also describe how to raise an issues, etc.

 [developpers_guide]: doc/developpers_guide.md